 Pre-arranged appointments are given between 8.00am - 8.00pm on all days including weekends.

-Patients who have been referred by their doctor can use the walk-in service which is available during these hours:
+The West Suffolk Hospital site operates a walk-in service for x-rays.
+Patients who have been referred by their doctor can use the walk-in service which is available during these hours: Monday to Friday, 9am-4pm (excluding bank holidays).
+Please do not attend outside of these hours.

 Once a medical professional forwards their request our appointment team will book you the next available examination slot with the appropriate doctor.
 Please telephone: 01284 713378 if you have any queries regarding this.